photoprism/go-tz/README.md

 ## Features

-* The timezone shapefile is embedded in the build binary using go-bindata
+- The timezone shapefile is embedded in the build binary
-* Supports overlapping zones
+- Supports overlapping zones
-* You can load your own geojson shapefile if you want
+- You can load your own geojson shapefile if you want
-* Sub millisecond lookup even on old hardware
+- Sub millisecond lookup even on old hardware

 ## Problems

-* Shapefile is simplified using a lossy method so it may be innacurate along the borders
+- Shapefile is simplified using a lossy method so it may be innacurate along the borders
-* This is purely in-memory.
+- This is purely in-memory.
 Uses ~50MB of ram

 ## Licenses